NC AgVentures Grant Program

 Two Grant Options:

-- Community grants are available for community groups and organizations with project ideas that will directly benefit 3 or more farms.
+- Community grants are available for local Non-profit community groups and organizations with project ideas that will directly benefit 3 or more farms.
 Some examples: Cooperative Extension, farming associations, farmer co-ops, farmers markets…

 Who is Eligible?

-Family farms and community organizations working with farmers in the following counties are eligible to apply:
+Family farms, that did not receive an award in the previous year, and non-profit local community organizations working with farmers in the following counties are eligible to apply:

 Alamance, Alexander, Alleghany, Anson, Ashe, Cabarrus, Caswell, Catawba, Chatham, Davidson, Davie, Durham, Edgecombe, Franklin, Forsyth, Gaston, Granville, Greene, Guilford, Halifax, Harnett, Iredell, Johnston, Lincoln, Martin, Mecklenburg, Nash, Northampton, Orange, Person, Pitt, Randolph, Rockingham, Rowan, Sampson, Stanly, Stokes, Surry, Union, Vance, Wake, Wayne, Wilson, Wilkes, Warren, and Yadkin.